Word in Black, a program enabled by the Fund for Black Journalism, frames the narrative and fosters solutions for racial inequities in America.

 LMF also runs a digital transformation lab with five Black publishers, designed to expedite their transition to a digital and sustainable future, and two journalism collaboratives in Chicago and Oklahoma.
 Two Black publishers serve on the LMA board of directors (Janis Ware/The Atlanta Voice and Sonny Messiah Jiles/Houston Defender Network).
 Sustainability for publishers of color is one of LMFs four core pillars along with industry collaboration, business transformation and journalism funded by philanthropy.

 The Local Media Foundation serves as the fiscal sponsor of this program and will manage the application process, distribution of funds and required IRS reporting.

 The Fund for Black Journalism is a program administered by Local Media Foundation, tax ID #36‐4427750, a Section 501(c)(3) charitable trust affiliated with Local Media Association.
-LMF is raising funds for Black-owned media organizations for coverage of issues and protests surrounding the death of George Floyd, that will educate and inform the public in communities across North America.
+LMF is raising funds for programs that enable Black-owned media to educate and inform the public on issues related to racial inequities in communities across North America.

 Create an account or login below to leave your name alongside your comment or reaction